 The move toward data localization poses a threat to India’s existing bilateral trade relationships and its commitment to economic liberalization.
 It also risks market access for many to one of the world’s fastest growing economies.
 While Indian policy makers are justifiably trying to protect Indian citizens’ data, these moves offer little protection at a severe cost.

-Kalika Likhi has previously worked with the Atlantic Council’s South Asia Center on the US-India Trade Initiative.
+Kalika Likhi is a policy intern for the US-India Strategic Partnership Forum (USISPF) in Washington.
+She has previously worked as an intern at the Atlantic Council’s South Asia Center on the US-India Trade Initiative.